Li-Victor/react-password/README.md

 ## Different Deployments

 * [**Glitch**](https://5-passwords.glitch.me/).
 Remix this project in Glitch: https://glitch.com/edit/#!/5-passwords. <br/>
+**Warning:** Uses version 0.9.5 react-scripts from create-react-app.
+Recent versions 1.x react-scripts goes over the limit of space on the glitch container. <br/>  <br/>
 To run scripts in Glitch: <br/>
 From the top-left `Project Info` menu, click on `Advanced Options` and then `Open Console`.
 A new tab with a terminal for the project will popup, in which you can run the scripts.
 * [**Heroku**](https://p-assword.herokuapp.com/)